zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 * A `IRandomAccessStreamReference` to raw image data.
 This would be for extensions that want to pass us raw image data, which isn't necessarily a file which DevPal can load itself.

+When specifying icons, elements can specify both the light theme and dark theme versions of an icon with `IconInfo`.

 <!-- In .CS because it's manually added to the idl -->
 ```cs